syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

 Port Constraints

 PortConstraints property is used to enable or disable certain behaviors of Nodes.
-This property is applicable only to the Port of SfDiagram control.
+This property isapplicab le only to the Port of the SfDiagram control.

 _Table_ _6__: Constraints Table_